 When seeking funding for your construction company in New York, you actually have a wide variety of options to choose from.
 Personal savings or assets can provide initial capital (and no debt to repay).
 Traditional business loans from banks or credit unions often offer larger sums, but they usually require a solid business plan and financial projections.
 The Small Business Administration (SBA) offers loans with favorable terms for small businesses.
 (See business loans definition)

 Investors, such as angel investors or venture capital firms, can also provide financial support in exchange for equity (see Angel investors definition).
 Crowdfunding platforms allow you to raise funds from a large number of people.
-Research grants and government programs that offer funding for construction companies.
+Research grants and government grant programs that offer funding for construction companies.
 Alternative financing options like equipment financing or invoice factoring can address specific funding needs.

 To decide, you’ll need to assess the suitability of each option based on your business’s financial situation and growth goals.